develprr/metamatic-framework/README.md

     ...
  })
 ```
+## Registering Componets to Listen for MetaStore Container

 To register a component as listener to MetaStore use **connect** function.
 It is meant to register components that have a limited lifetime
 such as React components.
 You can unregister later listeners that have been added with connect function.